Skip to content

 1. Small 1-Bedroom Barndominium

-A 1-bedroom barndominium can be a great choice for a guest house, vacation property, retirement home, hunting cabin, or downsized primary residence.
+A 1-bedroom barndominium can be a great choice for a guest house, vacation property, retirement home, hunting cabin, weekend retreat, or downsized primary residence.
 With fewer bedrooms, more space can be dedicated to the kitchen, living area, bathroom, storage, and porch.

 A strong 1-bedroom layout may include: